Skip to main content

 Mineral wool 270mmYes — but won’t physically fit in the rafter depthN/A in this applicationN/A

-For a free survey that recommends the right product for your specific space — not the one we make the most margin on — book online or ring 0800 229 4094.
-One of our own surveyors spends 45 minutes on site and you'll have a fixed written quote inside 24 hours.
-No cost.
-No obligation.
-No pressure.
+Arrange a free survey that recommends the right product for your specific space — not the one with the highest margin.
+Book online or ring 0800 229 4094.
+One of our own surveyors spends 45 minutes on site and you will have a fixed written quote within 48 hours.
+We will tell you honestly if it isn't the right fix.

 Want to find out how much you could save?